viamrobotics/docs/docs/tutorials/custom-base-dog.md

 {{% /expand %}}

+{{% alert title="Note" color="note" %}}

+We added a 5 second time delay to the [<file>python_server.py</file>](https://github.com/viam-labs/robot-dog-base/blob/main/python_server.py#L15) code so that even though these two processes will start simultaneously, there will be time for the Freenove server to start up before the custom component server starts sending requests to it.

+{{% /alert %}}

 ### Option 2: Start the processes manually from the command line

 If you prefer, you can start the processes manually from command terminals on the Pi.